 I was born into a cycling family.
 My father Philip was born in 1910, my mother Ivy in 1912.
 Initially there were few cars on the roads they explored.
 They married in June 1936 and their honeymoon was spent cycling the lanes of the Cotswolds.
 Their only concession to luxury was a wedding night spent at the Royal Hotel Cheltenham, for the princely sum of one pound and two shillings.

-Settling into married life they exchanged their bicycles for a Tandem, and no doubt became a familiar sight at weekends during my father’s day off.
+Settling into married life they exchanged their single machines for a Tandem bicycle, and no doubt became a familiar sight at weekends during my father’s day off.
 Having babies created no restrictions to my parents’ enjoyment of being out in the fresh air riding their bicycles.
 When my eldest brother was born 18 months after the marriage, my engineer father quickly designed and constructed a sidecar suitable for a baby.

-When a second son was born just over two years later, the young couple reverted back to single bicycles, with each then having a sidecar attached.
+When a second son was born just over two years later, the young couple reverted back to single bicycle apiece, with each then having a sidecar attached.

 Two more babies arrived within the next 5 years, but with World War II in full action and their number of children doubled, there would have been few opportunities to continue cycling for pleasure.